Book Now

 Visit Tengboche monastery

-Tengboche Monastery is a Tibetan Buddhist monastery first built in 1961.
-It is the biggest monastery in the Khumbu region and goes by Thyangboche Monastery and Dawa Choling Gompa.
-After two consecutive destruction of this monastery in 1934 and 1989 due to an earthquake & fire, the monastery was built with the help of volunteers and international assistance.
+Tengboche Monastery is a Tibetan Buddhist monastery that was first built in 1961.
+It is the biggest monastery in the Khumbu region and is governed by Thyangboche Monastery and Dawa Choling Gompa.
+After two consecutive destructions in 1934 and 1989 due to an earthquake and fire, the monastery was rebuilt with the help of volunteers and international assistance.

 The flight to Lukla airport is famous worldwide because of its elevation and small runway.
 During the flight, the aerial views of the Himalayas are breathtaking.
-At 2,860 meters, the flight landing and take-off experience are no doubt nerve-racking.
+At 2,860 meters, the landing and take-off experience are undoubtedly nerve-racking.

 Itinerary